 The women go to find the disciples in various homes, and if we take John's account into consideration, we realise that Mary Magdalene has gone separately from some of the other women.
 If we take Luke and Mark into consideration, we know there are more women than Matthew mentions.
 As we gather the accounts together, we get a fuller picture of what is actually happening.
-There's a group of women here heading away from the tomb, just as Mary Magdalene had done, probably just a few minutes earlier, on her own.
+There is a group of women here heading away from the tomb, just as Mary Magdalene had done, probably a few minutes earlier, on her own.
 They are going to find the disciples.
 They have to go to various homes in the city to find them because they were probably housed in different places across the city.
-As they go, suddenly Jesus appears to them, as they're heading away from the tomb - as they are going into the city - perhaps just before they enter the city gates, Jesus appears to them and says, ‘Greetings!’ - an incredible moment.
+As they go, suddenly Jesus appears to them, as they are heading away from the tomb - as they are going into the city - perhaps just before they enter the city gates, Jesus appears to them and says, ‘Greetings!’ - an incredible moment.
 The second resurrection appearance, according to the combined testimony of the Gospels.
-Mary's had her own individual appearance from Jesus, and now the other women are seeing him.
+Mary had her own individual appearance from Jesus, and now the other women are seeing him.

 The Temple Guards